Off-policy Evaluation in Doubly Inhomogeneous Environments: Introduction

-In this article, we focus on the topic of off-policy evaluation (OPE) in RL, whose objective is to evaluate the value function of a given target policy using data collected from a potentially different policy, known as the behavior policy.
-OPE is important in applications in which directly implementing the target policy involves potential risks and high costs.
-For instance, in healthcare, it would be expensive (in terms of both time and budget) to conduct a randomized experiment to recruit a large number of individuals and follow them up for the duration of the entire experiment.
+In this article, we focus on off-policy evaluation (OPE), whose objective is to evaluate the value function of a given target policy using data collected from a potentially different policy, known as the behavior policy.
+OPE is important in applications in which directly implementing a policy involves potential risks and high costs.
+For instance, in healthcare, it would be expensive to conduct a randomized experiment to recruit many individuals and follow them up for the duration of the entire experiment.
 Meanwhile, it might be unethical to directly apply a new treatment policy to some individuals without offline validation.
-It is therefore important to study and develop RL methods only using the observed and historical data (offline RL), and OPE appears to be particularly vital in offline RL.
-Generally speaking, the existing OPE methods can be divided into four categories: model-based methods \citep{yin2020asymptotically}, importance sampling-based methods \citep{liu2018breaking,wang2021projected}, value function-based methods \citep{luckett2020estimating,hao2021bootstrapping,liao2021off,shi2020statistical}, and doubly robust estimation methods \citep{jiang2016doubly,thomas2016data,bibaut2021sequential,kallus2022efficiently,liao2022batch}, which typically are a fusion of the former two approaches.
+It is therefore important to develop RL methods only using historical data, and OPE is particularly vital in offline RL.
+Generally speaking, existing OPE methods can be divided into four categories: model-based methods \citep{gottesman2019combining,zhang2021autoregressive}, importance sampling methods \citep{precup2000eligibility,liu2018breaking,wang2021projected}, direct methods \citep{luckett2020estimating,liao2021off,shi2020statistical}, and doubly robust methods \citep{jiang2016doubly,uehara2020minimax,kallus2022efficiently,liao2022batch}.
 See \cite{uehara2022review} and the references therein for an overview.